 Magical correspondences, part 2 of 6

-Thanks so much for reading my essays on quantum poetics and for your response.
+Thanks so much for reading my essays on quantum poetics and your response.
 I wonder if Newtonian physics by way of the scientific method may have made lived experience less alienating (to the poet and to the scientist).
-Describing the natural world by means of observation might have encouraged connections between lived experience and theoretical inquiry, making nature less alienating and more comprehensible.
-One of the great challenges of quantum mechanics, as I see it, is that it is more alien than Newton’s physics, in that phenomenon does not behave at subatomic levels the way it behaves at eye level, and observation cannot be relied on for predicting the future.
+Describing the natural world by means of observation encouraged connections between lived experience and theoretical inquiry, making nature more comprehensible.
+One of the great challenges of quantum mechanics, as I see it, is that it is more alien than Newton’s physics in that phenomenon does not behave at subatomic levels the way it behaves at eye level, and observation cannot be relied on for predicting the future.
 Also, quantum mechanics is a mechanics, but it changes the limitations of mechanics.
-For the poet, quantum mechanics could be an opportunity for a kind of reclamation toward alienation, since, to my imagination, it might be a physical expression of alienation—which I’ll tentatively characterize as the encounter with what is not known.
+For the poet, quantum mechanics is an opportunity for a reclamation toward alienation, since it might be a physical expression of alienation—which I’ll tentatively characterize as the encounter with what is not known.
 In this way I feel that the innovations in physics of the last century present opportunities to reconcile the dark matter of poetry with the dark matter of reality.

 I want to learn more about how and if physicists are paying attention to poetry.
 Does Dr. Lisa Randall, a particle physicist from Harvard, have a Goethe?
 I have a Dr. Randall, for example: Dr. Randall.
 Others.
 I am just now learning more about which poets are paying attention to science.
 Here is a discussion project I was a part of with other poets on the subject of poetry and science.

 Do you think that the reason that language is the farthest thing from “direct experience” is because it is abstract?